Servings: 4 Total time: 90 hours 20 minutes

-Irish Coddle is a traditional stew originating from Dublin.
-Made up of pork sausages, bacon, potatoes and onions, the Coddle is slowly simmered in a delicious broth.
+Irish Coddle is a traditional stew originating in Dublin.
+Made with pork sausages, bacon, potatoes, and onions, Coddle is simmered slowly in a flavorful broth.
 This rustic dish was historically prepared to use up leftover meat, especially after market days.
-Enjoyed on cold evenings, the Coddle is a tribute to Irish home cooking.
-An essential recipe to discover the culinary authenticity of Ireland!
+Enjoyed on cold evenings, Coddle is a tribute to Irish home cooking.
+A must-try recipe for experiencing authentic Irish cuisine!

 Irish Coddle